 What Is Visual Stress?

-Visual Stress is general term for a number of conditions that can cause people to struggle with reading – these conditions may also be called Visual Dyslexia, Scoptic Sensitivity, Meares-Irlen or Irlen Syndrome and Binocular Amblyopia.
+Visual Stress is a general term for a number of conditions that can cause people to struggle with reading due to the way that the brain interprets signals from the eyes – these conditions may be referred to as Visual Dyslexia, Scoptic Sensitivity, Meares-Irlen or Irlen Syndrome and Binocular Amblyopia.
 Visual stress is distinct from Dyslexia although some of the symptoms can be similar and many dyslexia sufferers will also experience visual stress.
 It is not uncommon for children suffering from visual stress to be suspected of suffering from dyslexia.

-For those suffering from the condition it can be very difficult to read blocks of text, particularly black text on a sharp, white background.
+For those suffering from a visual stress condition it can be very difficult to read blocks of text, particularly black text on a sharp, white background.
 Words and letters may move across the page or swap around, halos may appear around words and text can appear to flow down a page like a waterfall.
-In some cases the brain is able to ‘fix’ these issues, but the reader will get eyestrain or severe headaches when reading as they try and compensate.
+In some cases the brain is able to ‘fix’ these issues, but the reader will suffer eyestrain or severe headaches when reading, as they work hard subconciously to stabilise the images.

 The cause of visual stress is not known and there is no formally agreed diagnosis for the various visual stress conditions.
 Fortunately, multiple studies, along with our own experience, have shown that coloured filters can have a considerable benefit for sufferers – changing the background colour on which the text is read can have an immediate and powerful effect, making text comfortable to read and stopping the distortions.

 Visual Stress is believed to affect up to 5% of the population severely and up to 20% of the population to some degree.
 While it can affect people of all ages, it is particularly important to detect it in children – many young sufferers are unaware that what they are seeing is unusual and it can lead to them underperforming at school.
 Awareness of visual stress can vary at schools and it can be helpful the know the symptoms to look out for.